No. 21 Seton Hall pulls away to beat Bethune-Cookman 84-70 - WHIZ News

 Bethune-Cookman had a 34-33 lead at halftime, but Rhoden’s jumper a minute into the second half gave Seton Hall (5-1) the lead for good and started a 9-0 run.
 The Pirates stretched their advantage to as much as 23 points.

-Joe French scored 28 points for the Wildcats (1-6), and Marcus Garrett and Tyrese Samuel each scored 11.
+Joe French scored 30 points for the Wildcats (1-6), and Marcus Garrett scored 11.

 Bethune-Cookman went on a 9-0 run to end the first half, keeping it close thanks in part to Seton Hall’s poor outside shooting.
 The Pirates went 3-for-17 from 3-point range in the opening 20 minutes but made 5 of 12 3s in the second half.